-DOB - Duplication of Benefits: As defined in 84 Fed.
-Reg.
-22836 (January 20, 2021), a duplication of benefits occurs when subrecipient receives disaster assistance from multiple sources for the same recovery purpose, and the total assistance received for that purpose is more than the total need.
-DEO must prevent DOB when carrying out eligible activities.
-This DOB prohibition comes from the Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act) and therefore, other sources of funds must be deducted from any potential award or expenditures for individual participants.
+DOB - Duplication of Benefits: A duplication of benefits occurs if DEO provides assistance to a participant for the same purpose as any previous financial or in-kind assistance provided to that participant for the same purpose.
+The DEO CDBG-DR program is prohibited from creating a DOB.
+This prohibition comes from the Robert T. Stafford Disaster Assistance and Emergency Relief Act (Stafford Act) and therefore, other sources of funds must be deducted from any potential award or expenditures for individual participants.